NIDHI060223/module-1-html-css/README.md

 Login and Registration Form

 # Description
 This is a simple, responsive login and registration form with a toggle feature between login and registration.
-It uses HTML and CSS for its implementation.
+It uses HTML, CSS and JAVASCRIPT for its implementation.

 ## Features
 - Toggle between Login and Registration forms.